 The second phase, Afrint II, was launched in 2008 and aimed to trace patterns of change among these households given the growing policy interest in smallholder based agrarian development in both national, regional and international circles.
-Since 2010, a downsized Afrint III was launched covering the original sample in six countries – Ghana, Kenya, Malawi.
-Mozambique, Tanzania and Zambia - in which the scope has been broadened to include linkages between farm and non farm sources of livelihoods as well as gendered patterns of access to income both within and outside agriculture.
-The first two rounds of Afrint were headed by Professor Göran Djurfeldt at the Department of Sociology, the third round is headed by Associate Professor Agnes Andersson Djurfeldt from the Department of Human Geography.
-From the Department of Human Geography, apart from Agnes, Maria Archila, Ola Hall and Magnus Jirström are also part of the Afrint group.
+The first two rounds of Afrint were headed by Professor Göran Djurfeldt at the Department of Sociology.
+In 2010, a downsized Afrint III was launched covering the original sample in six countries – Ghana, Kenya, Malawi.
+Mozambique, Tanzania and Zambia.
+The scope was broadened to include linkages between farm and non farm sources of livelihoods as well as gendered patterns of access to income both within and outside agriculture.
+Since 2016, a down-sized phase of Afrint, Afrint IV/Papaya (Policy for Equity in African Agriculture) is being carried out in a sub-set of villages across Malawi, Tanzania and Zambia.
+This project is part of SAIRLA (Sustainable Agricultural Intensification Research and Learning in Africa) funded by the UK Department of International Development.
+The third and fourth rounds of Afrint are headed by Professor Agnes Andersson Djurfeldt from the Department of Human Geography.
+From the Department of Human Geography, apart from Agnes, Maria Archila, Ola Hall, Magnus Jirström, Göran Djurfeldt and Karin Lindsjö are also part of the Afrint group.
 Afrint has received funding in a number of phases, in 2010 from Vetenskapsrådet (Hum-Sam), Sida (U-forsk) in 2011 and in 2014 through the DFID-ESRC Growth Research Programme (DEGRP) and again through Vetenskapsrådet (Utvecklingsforskning).
-Currently, there are twenty senior researchers working within Afrint.
+Currently, there are around twenty senior researchers working within Afrint.

 The questionnaires are free to copy.
 Please acknowledge the source as: The Afrint Project, Lund University (www.keg.lu.se).